rustbridge/rusty-snake-book/src/4-InitWindow.md

-# Initializing the Canvas
+# Initializing the Window

-Our game needs a canvas, where all the games graphic is rendered.
+Our game needs to open a window, where all the games graphics are rendered.
 Let's initialize it.

 ## Functions and variables